Hannalysis/Coding-Chronicles/README.md

 I had to take yesterday off, I was brain-dead, exhausted, not just from the week at SoC but from everything that was going on outside of that too (what timing!).

-Today I started with getting some articulation practice with a fellow developer, with my code-snippet I created a few days prior.
+Today I started with getting some code articulation practice with a fellow developer, with my code-snippet I created a few days prior.